bigmlcom/python/docs/101_anomaly.rst

     # assigning an anomaly score to it
     anomaly_score = api.create_anomaly_score(anomaly, input_data)

+In the previous code, the `api.ok <creating_resources.html>`_ method is used to wait for the resource to be finished before calling the next create method or accessing the resource properties.
+In the first case, we could skip that `api.ok`call because the next `create` method would internally do the waiting when needed.

 If you want to configure some of the attributes of your anomaly detector, like the number of top anomalies retrieved,